 After you’ve sniped Watts’ Angelo card, return to the Save Point, save your game, then continue deeper into the train to find this "princess", who just so happens to be the girl that danced with Squall at the graduation party.
 Small world.
 She’ll babble about how she met Cid and wistfully mention her plans now that she has a SeeD squad at her disposal before you’ll need to talk to her manually, after which you can name her.
 The default name is Rinoa, so the guide will just use that.
 More naming fun follows, as she’ll introduce you to her pet, the dog Angelo (again, the guide will use the default name), and you’ll get a tutorial about her limit break, which Angelo features in

 Basically, Angelo will passively learn new limits as you walk about, which seems like a somewhat unnecessary step considering you have to find Pet Pals magazines to teach Angelo the skills in the first place.
-Still, make sure Angelo is learning something whenever possible, being especially sure to check in every time you pick up a Pet Pals magazine.
+Still, if you want Angelo - and hence, Rinoa - to learn new limits make sure Angelo is learning something whenever possible, being especially sure to check in every time you pick up a Pet Pals magazine.
 Speaking of which, you should have obtained Pet Pals Vol.1 from Zell at the beginning of your first train ride, so go over to your inventory and give the magazine a read to learn about the Angelo Strike limit.
 Once done, go check Rinoa’s status screen and make sure you have this limit selected.
 No reason why you shouldn’t learn it, right?

 That done, return to the front of the train and after some introductions you’ll be led into a room to discuss the scheme at hand.
 Selphie has a good, if simplistic idea, but unfortunately we’re tasked with a more complicated plan - kidnapping the Galbadian president, Vinzer Deling.
 While well thought out, you don’t really need to obsess over the details much, as your role is more… doing simple minigames in a strictly segmented order rather than having to remember the multiple train cars in play and sensors.
 Codes though… well, they’re another story…